Skip to content Skip to main navigation Skip to footer

 Report concerns or safety issues

-For city concerns such as by-law enforcement, street, sidewalk, and snow maintenance, garbage and recycling, or community services, visit Service Ottawa online, call 3-1-1 or email 311@ottawa.ca
+For city concerns such as by-law enforcement, street, sidewalk and snow maintenance, garbage and recycling, or for community services, visit Service Ottawa online, call 3-1-1, or email 311@ottawa.ca

-Let OOECA know about issues that concern you by copying us on emails to the CIty our elected officials, or reaching out to us directly at Info@OttawaEast.ca.
+Let OOECA know about issues that concern you by copying us on emails to the City or elected officials, or by reaching out to us directly at Info@OttawaEast.ca.

 Old Ottawa East history